brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 Special mention to [libraries.io](https://libraries.io/search?q=colourama&sort=dependents_count), providing a search interface with metrics about how a package is used by others - `Sort: Dependents`.

 !!! warning
-    **Copy-paste the package name into requirements.txt from somewhere you trust!** The bad actors love publishing malware-laden packages with similar names to popular legitimate packages.
+    **Copy-paste the package name into requirements.txt from somewhere you trust!** The bad actors love "typosquatting":publishing malware-laden packages with similar names to popular legitimate packages.
 These packages are downloaded thousands of times before they are identified and removed!

 ### Minimising Dependency Use